pokowaka/atreus-firmware/README.md

 unnecessary.
 Also getting to the bootloader on the Teensy is simpler;
 if you can't do it in software simply press the hardware reset button once.

+## PCB flip

+If you assembled your board with the PCB in backwards, never fear!
+This is easy to fix in the firmware.
+Compile with `OPT_DEFS=-DPCBFLIP make` to use the pinout for the reversed board.